sofijasof/CreativeCodingLabWS24/README.md

 What's left to do is the actual (pixel) art, so far I have used the skeleton sprites that were provided in 2dbgc lecture.
 And all of the styling.
 (And lot's of playthroughs and (probably neccessary) changes to make the game experience as nice as possible)

+Today is the eight day (21th of january)

+Dear Diary, today I worked some more on my html and css files.
+I also showed my working prototype to a tutor and have looked around some of my friends works.
+I have a doctors appointment tomorrow, that I had to prepare for, so I couldn't do too much today (which is why I worked a lot on the weekend to make up for it).
+Now everything that is left is the Design part.